Datawithabhishek/Hotel-booking-analysis/README.md

 - total_of_special_requests: total no. of special request.
 - reservation_status: Whether a customer has checked out or canceled,or not showed
 - reservation_status_date: Date of making reservation status.

+# Exploratory Data Analysis

+From where the most guests are coming?

+which hotels are good for babies?

+which month has more booking?

+which hotels have more parking spaces?

+which hotels has more repeated customers?